 Pick Cheap or Expensive?

-For example, if you want to create a professional logo or Facebook ad, it’s unreasonable to expect satisfactory results from an entry-level designer.
+For example, if you want to create a professional logo or Facebook ad, expecting satisfactory results from an entry-level designer is unreasonable.
 Thus, you must first adjust your budget.
 Of course, if you can sacrifice quality for lower costs, go for it.

 So, How To Pick Then?

-The only way to accurately estimate it is by knowing the ins and outs of all the agencies.
-Since we know you don’t have the time to do that as it takes months and years of experience, you can rely on our reviews.
-We have tested, used, and re-tested pretty much every graphic design agency.
+The only way to estimate it accurately is by knowing the agencies’ ins and outs.
+Since we know you don’t have the time to do that, as it takes months and years of experience, you can rely on our reviews.
+We have tested, used, and re-tested every graphic design agency.